-a Any activity listed as a Permitted Activity which does not comply with any one or more Standards applying to that Activity shall be a Discretionary Activity, with the exercise of the Council's discretion being restricted to the matter(s) specified in that iii Access to more than 6 allotments or residential units shall be provided by way of a road and not by a private way or access lot.

-standard.

-- b Any activity listed as a Permitted Activity which is located within the Lakeside Protection Area. - c Weather Radar. - d Lines and support structures for conveying electricity at a voltage exceeding 110KV and a capacity exceeding 100MVA. - e Any other utility not specifically listed as a Permitted or Discretionary Activity.
+- a Any activity listed as a Permitted Activity which does not comply with any one or more Standards applying to that Activity shall be a Discretionary Activity, with the exercise of the Council's discretion being restricted to the matter(s) specified in that standard. - b Any activity listed as a Permitted Activity which is located within the Lakeside Protection Area. - c Weather Radar. - d Lines and support structures for conveying electricity at a voltage exceeding 110KV and a capacity exceeding 100MVA. - e Any other utility not specifically listed as a Permitted or Discretionary Activity.